 Idea #2: The concept is good, but the implementation is flawed

-Perhaps the idea is a good one, and achievable today, but as created by Netherlands-based ScenTronix (the company behind Algorithmic Perfumery), it’s not good enough.
+Perhaps the idea is a good one, and achievable today, but as created by Netherlands-based ScenTronix (the company behind Algorithmic Perfumery), the implementation isn’t good enough.
 It could be that their AI code, whatever form it may take, isn’t sophisticated enough to reliably combine scent components in ways that are compelling to people.

 This seems possible to me.
 One thing that was missing from my experience was any sort of feedback loop.
 If the process had been…